awsdocs/aws-secrets-manager-docs/doc_source/auth-and-access_identity-based-policies.md

 1. When you're done editing the policy, choose **Review policy**, and then **Save changes**\.

-1. You can now close the IAM console and return to the AWS Secrets Manager console\.
+1. You can now close the IAM console and return to the Secrets Manager console\.

 ------